Every LinkedIn Ads Targeting Option Explained (With Real-World Use-Cases

 Company Targeting

-Definition: Leverages data from 63 million company pages to filter by size, industry, name, and growth signals.
+Definition: Leverages data from over 67 million company pages (LinkedIn, 2025) to filter by size, industry, name, and growth signals.
 This includes targeting by company industry, which allows advertisers to reach decision-makers within specific sectors.

 Minimum Audience Size: 300 members